derecode/TradeDataAnalysis/README.md

 ## Information

 ### Visualisations
-- **Pice Chart:** A pice chart a graph that illustrates the proportion represented by each components from the total quantity.
+- **Pie Chart:** A pie chart a graph that illustrates the proportion represented by each components from the total quantity.
 - **Bar Plots:** Classical bar plots that are good for visualisation and comparison of different data statistics, especially comparing statistics of feature variables.